 Let’s make a dominant chord and start from the C major scale:

 The dominant chord is built on the 5th scale degree

 The 5th scale degree of C major is G, so the dominant chord of C major is G7.

-We are going to construct a chord by stacking thirds on G (if this is Chinese to you, do our Chord Theory Lesson first):
+We are going to construct a chord by stacking thirds on G (if this is new to you, follow our Chord Theory Lesson first):

 The dominant chord of C major is G7 and consists of the notes G B D and F.